infovizin/_/focus/group.md

 # Product Evaluation Using Focus Group Interview

 ## Objective
-The goal of this study is to collect user preferances and feeback about product `A` through focus group discussions.
-The observations obtained from the discussions should be transformed to produce an emperical evidence of product features as perceived by the respondents.
+The goal of this study is to collect user preferences and feedback about product `A` through focus group discussions.
+The observations obtained from the discussions should be transformed to produce an empirical evidence of product features as perceived by the respondents.

 ## Approach
 From a group of `20` respondents, each respondent is asked to provide opinions on product features.
 The moderator and his/her team collects the opinion of each user through interactions.
 The survey should produce sufficient data to evalute the product usefulness based on user responses.